 Types of Employment Discrimination

-If you believe you have faced discrimination in your workplace, do not be afraid to take action by contacting the compassionate legal team at Strong Advocates.
+If you believe you have faced discrimination in your workplace and that discrimination was the reason for your termination, do not be afraid to take action by contacting the compassionate legal team at Strong Advocates.
 We will help you preserve your rights against your employer’s abuses and bring them to justice.
 You may understandably be worried about the possible consequences of speaking out, but, rest assured, we will use the full scope of our resources to protect you from retaliation.
-To learn more about what we can do for you, call (800) 870-9886.
+To learn more about what we can do for you, call (800) 260-1495.

 What Constitutes Discrimination?

-Discrimination of all types typically involves “refusing to hire, failing to reemploy, discharging, failing to promote, harassing, or discriminating against a person with respect to any other term, condition, or privilege of employment.”
+Discrimination in the workplace can include “refusing to hire, failing to reemploy, discharging, failing to promote, harassing, or discriminating against a person with respect to any other term, condition, or privilege of employment.”
+Our office generally represents individuals who have been the victim of sexual harassment or assault, or who have been wrongfully terminated due to discrimination or retaliation.

 What is Racial Discrimination?